About American Economic Liberties Project

 Position Summary

 Economic Liberties seeks a Communications Intern to support its communications team.
-Ideal candidates will have exceptional interpersonal skills, the ability to work independently, an interest in politics and an awareness of the day-to-day political developments in U.S. competition policy.
+Ideal candidates will have exceptional interpersonal skills, an interest in politics and an awareness of the day-to-day political developments in U.S. competition policy.
 Primary responsibilities will include:

 Qualifications

-- A current undergraduate student (at least sophomore standing) or recent graduate with a background in public policy, journalism, communications, or other subjects with a demonstrable connection to Economic Liberties focus areas.
+• A current undergraduate student (at least sophomore standing) or recent graduate with a background in public policy, journalism, communications, or other subjects with a demonstrable interest in Economic Liberties focus areas.

-- Strong writing skills and the ability to synthesize complex topics into long form pieces and concise talking points for diverse audiences.
+• Strong writing skills and the ability to synthesize complex topics into short pieces and concise talking points for diverse audiences.

 Compensation and Benefits

-The Communications Intern is a part-time temporary position with an hourly rate between $15-$20 per hour depending on experience.
+The Communications Intern is a part-time temporary position with an hourly rate between $15-$20 depending on experience.
 As a temporary employee, the Communications Intern will be eligible for statutory benefits only.

 Application Process

-Please submit your cover letter, a resume, and a 1-2 page writing sample in a single PDF to jobs@economicliberties.us.
-Please include your full name and “Communications Intern” in the subject line.
-Applications will be reviewed on a rolling basis, so early submission is recommended.
+Please submit a cover letter, resume, and a 1-2 page writing sample as a single PDF via this Airtable link.
+Applications will be reviewed on a rolling basis beginning May 1.

 EEO Statement